 Thieves get away with jewelry, coins from houses in Pinjore

-DC Sapra additionally issued a duty roster concerning the appointment of officers from various departments to represent groups for setting up check posts to test illegal mining activity inside the district.
+DC Sapra also issued a duty roster concerning officers’ appointments from various departments to represent groups for setting up check posts to test illegal mining activity inside the district.

-The DC said all of the officers will post their reports at [email protected] electronic mail identification.
-She said everyone should file illegal mining pastime at the stated email and movement would be taken hence.
+The DC said all of the officers would post their reports at [email protected] electronic mail identification.
+She said everyone should file illegal mining pastime at the stated email, and movement would be taken hence.

 In July final 12 months, deputy commissioner Gurpreet Kaur Sapra conducted surprise assessments at unlawful mining websites in Khizrabad village underneath Kharar sub-division.
 The DC said she came to realize that over four hundred acres of woodland land had been dug up around 50 foot and 35 to forty stone crushers were operating within the vicinity.
 She stated she raided the location following court cases filed using citizens of villages in and around unlawful mining sites.

 The DC has deployed over dozen officers to check mining interest in Kharar, Mullanpur, Derabassi, and Lalru subdivisions.
 They have additionally been assigned dates on which they may test the mining sites and put up their file.
 There has been no respite from unlawful miners.
 The DC has also banned digging of basements without permission.
 However, the activity goes on with impunity.